fetchai/agents-aea/docs/generic-skills.md

 ### Add keys for the seller AEA

-First, create the private key for the buyer AEA based on the network you want to transact.
+First, create the private key for the seller AEA based on the network you want to transact.
 To generate and add a private-public key pair for Fetch.ai `AgentLand` use:
 ``` bash
 aea generate-key cosmos
 aea add-key cosmos cosmos_private_key.txt